 As described in Note 1, eligible participants are entitled to a cash balance benefit upon termination.
-As of December 31, 2020, aggregate contributions plus interest was \$254,421 for the cash balance benefit.
+As of December 31, 2021, aggregate contributions plus interest was \$229,485 for the cash balance benefit.

 Note 8.
-COVID-19 Impact
+Impact of COVID-19

-On January 30, 2020, the World Health Organization declared the coronavirus (COVID-19) outbreak a "Public Health Emergency of International Concern."
-On March 11, 2020, COVID-19 was declared to be a pandemic.
-Actions taken around the world to help mitigate the spread of COVID-19 include restrictions on travel, quarantines in certain areas and forced closures for certain types of public places and businesses.
+On January 30, 2020, the World Health Organization declared the coronavirus (COVID-19) a "Public Health Emergency of International Concern" and on March 11, 2020, declared COVID-19 to be a pandemic.
 The pandemic in the United States and throughout the world has resulted in substantial volatility in financial markets.
-This has had a significant adverse impact on investment portfolios, as well as the industry in which the Plan sponsor operates.
-COVID-19 and actions taken to mitigate it had and are expected to continue to have an adverse impact on the economies and financial markets of many countries, including the United States.
+The extent to which COVID-19 impacts the Plan's results will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of COVID-19 and actions taken to contain COVID-19 or its impact among others.

-Schedule of Changes in Net Pension Liability and Related Ratios Last Seven Measurement Years Ended December 31
+Schedule of Changes in Net Pension Liability and Related Ratios (Unaudited) Last Eight Measurement Years Ended December 31